 Mitigation strategies are put into place for risks that are likely to occur or have high costs associated with them.
 Risks that are unlikely to occur and ones that have low costs are noted in the plan, even though they don’t have mitigation strategies.

 A communications plan outlines how a project will be communicated to various audiences.
 Much like the work breakdown structure, a communications plan assigns responsibility for completing each component to a project team member.

+In this step, it's important to outline how issues will be communicated and resolved within the team and how often communication will be done to the team and the stakeholders or the boss.
 Each message has an intended audience.
-Project managers ensure each message is tailored to its specific audience.
 A communications plan helps project managers ensure the right information gets to the right people at the right time.

 A stakeholder management plan identifies how stakeholders will be used in the project.
 Sometimes stakeholders only need to receive information.
 That can be taken care of in the communications plan.
 If more is needed from stakeholders, a stakeholder management plan outlines how it will be obtained.

 A change management plan lays out a framework for making changes to the project.
-Project managers tend to want to avoid changes to the project; however, changes are sometimes unavoidable.
+Although project managers tend to want to avoid changes to the project, they are sometimes unavoidable.
 The change management plan provides protocols and processes for making changes.
 It is critical for accountability and transparency that project sponsors, project managers, and project team members follow the change management plan.